 7. Get your hubby to help

-Your husband can help you with more than just bottle feeding.
+Your husband can definitely help you out.
 You can ask him to massage your head or feet as you nurse your baby or fetch you water or food as you relax between feedings.
 He can even be your companion to talk to and help keep your sanity.

 If you found this article useful and informative, do share with all the mothers you know and care about.